su3e/Su3e/README.md

 # Hi there, I'm Sue 👋

-with some basic programming skills, a lot of enthusiasm for learning new things and a bunch of crazy ideas, I'm trying to develop my first useful android app.
+I love programming but have relatively little to do with it in my current job.
+So I'm teaching myself how to build apps in my spare time.

-Later I would like to develop apps that can make life a bit easier for people with visual impairments or other special needs.
+Later, I would like to develop useful apps that can make life easier for people with visual impairments or other special needs.

 I'm just getting started.
-Let's see where the journey takes me... 😊
+Let's see where the journey takes me.... 😊